 Both Capitol and Soyra have cheaper services on the larger buses for just $5-$6.
 Just note the larger buses are slower with the journey time being around 6 hours.

 Mekong and Capitol are within walking distance to each other as are Soyra and Bayon so you can easily head to one and price the other.
-We went with Capitol bus and so can share the scheduled times below.
+We went with the Capitol bus so can share the scheduled times below.

 Accommodation In Battambang:

-The large guesthouse has its own pool, a spacious common area that doubles up as a dining area for serving food from its onsite restaurant (reasonable but not as cheap as what you would find in the city), and outdoor seating area on the second floor, around 5 dogs and very sound staff – BLISS!
+The large guesthouse has its own pool, a spacious common area that doubles up as a dining area for serving food from its onsite restaurant (reasonable but not as cheap as what you would find in the city), and an outdoor seating area on the second floor, around 5 dogs and very sound staff – BLISS!

 We paid $4 per night for a double room with en-suite, including free breakfast.
 Maybe book via Booking.com for the free breakfast as they might not offer free breakfast if you book face-to-face.
 The breakfast offered was either eggs and bread or fruit served with tea or coffee